TanglingTreats/tmux-everforest/README.md

 ```bash
 cat ./tmux-everforest-dark-medium.conf >> ~/.tmux.conf
 ```
+This methods gives you the most granular customization over what has been committed into the repository.

 ### Tmux Plugin Manager
-This would require the [plugin manager](https://github.com/tmux-plugins/tpm) to be installed and configured within `.tmux.conf`
+This would require the [plugin manager](https://github.com/tmux-plugins/tpm) to be installed and configured within `.tmux.conf` .
 ```bash
 set -g @plugin 'TanglingTreats/tmux-everforest' # Adds to the list of plugins
 set -g @tmux-everforest 'dark-medium' # Sets the option to select the theme